ashish1701/youtube-api/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## What does it do?
-Uses YouTubev3 API to search for items and sort the searched results on the basis of Name or Published Date
+Uses YouTubev3 API to search for items and sort the searched results on the basis of Name or Published Dat

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`
+To install the packages used in the project

 ### `npm start`